kmmsks/hilmo_identify_episodes/README.md

 <br>

 ## Version history

+-   2.0.3 (2024-11-05): 1a_processing_subfuns.R row 234: aggregation function added
+    to reduce the risk of accidentally getting duplicate rows in the results.

 -   2.0.2 (2024-02-14): An error in the file `1a_processing_subfuns.R`, selction
     "# Start and end date of psychiatric inpatient care", was detected and corrected.